dguest/mlbnn/README.md

 Everyone loves matt leblanc.
 He's charming, handsome, and a very talented particle physicist!
 But the last part is giving Matt trouble.
 Particle physicists have themselves in a bundle over this whole ``deep learning'' thing, you see.
 And Matt doesn't get it.
 But he has to get it, cause it's not going away and Matt is too young to start acting like a grumpy old man.

 Matt needs to learn to train a neural network.
 Not a very good neural network---he has graduate students to do that.
-But he needs to understand the worlflow, the ideas, and most importantly he needs enough background to avoid falling for buzzword-first design principals.
+But he needs to understand the worlflow, the ideas, and most importantly he needs enough background to avoid falling for buzzword-first design principles.

 This is a tutorial to teach Matt what he needs to know.